-

 Forever chemicals – have there been any test cases brought against companies for product liability or pollution of the environment related to forever chemicals such as Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS)?

-No, because in the case of PFAS these chemicals are yet to be regulated in Mexico.
+No, because PFAS are yet to be regulated in Mexico.
 Most collective cases in Mexico have focused on the area of consumer protection and not on environmental liability.
 There have been some notable cases in which dangerous chemicals have been involved.
-By the end of 2015, an explosion in an oil platform of PEMEX (the state-owned oil company) caused a non-governmental organisation to file a collective claim against the entity, seeking that PEMEX undertake remediation or at least compensation and that fisheries be compensated for harm caused to their livelihood.
+By the end of 2015, an explosion in an oil platform of PEMEX (the state-owned oil company) caused a non-governmental organisation (NGO) to file a collective claim against PEMEX, seeking that it carry out remediation or at least carry out environmental compensation activities, as well as monetary compensation for fisheries adversely affected in their livelihood.

-In 2015, a company operating a copper mine in the State of Sonora, Mexico, was fined by the Federal Environmental Attorney Office (PROFEPA) in an amount equivalent to USD1.1 million for discharging cyanide and other hazardous chemicals into a river.
-The company was also required to create a trust worth approximately USD105 million to help in environmental restoration activities and to assist the population affected by the environmental damage that was caused.
+Also in 2015, a company operating a copper mine in the State of Sonora, was fined by the Federal Environmental Attorney Office (PROFEPA) in an amount equivalent to USD1.1 million for discharging cyanide and other hazardous chemicals into a river.
+The company was also required to create a trust worth approximately USD105 million to help in environmental restoration activities and to assist the population affected by the environmental damage that was caused

-In 2017, SEMARNAT and the National Institute of Ecology and Climate Change (INECC) published a research paper analysing the uses given in Mexico of diverse chemicals such as PCPs, PFOS, HBCD, Chlorinated Paraffins, and Endosulfan1.
+In 2017, SEMARNAT alongside the National Institute of Ecology and Climate Change (INECC) published a research paper analyzing the uses given in Mexico of diverse chemicals such as PCPs, PFOS, HBCD, Chlorinated Paraffins, and Endosulfan .
 This paper concluded with recommendations to cease the circulation of products containing these chemicals and to limit exposure to them.
-However, no action has been taken by government authorities to implement restrictions.
+However, no specific action has been taken by government authorities to address this issue.

 -